antimof/UxPlay/README.txt

     changes when the window width is changed by dragging its side; the option "-vs osxvideosink force-aspect-ratio=true" can be used to make the window have the correct aspect ratio when it first opens.

-***Using GStreamer installed from MacPorts (not recommended):***

-To install: "sudo port install pkgconf"; "sudo port install gstreamer1-gst-plugins-base gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav". **The MacPorts GStreamer is old (v1.16.2) and built to use X11**: use the special CMake option `-DUSE_X11=ON` when building UxPlay.
-Then uxplay must be run from an XQuartz terminal, and needs option "-vs ximagesink".
-On a unibody (non-retina) MacBook Pro, the default resolution wxh = 1920x1080 was too large, but using option "-s 800x600" worked.
-The MacPorts GStreamer pipeline seems fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
-Using the MacPorts X11 GStreamer seems only possible if the image size is left unchanged from the initial "-s wxh" setting (also use the iPad/iPhone setting that locks the screen orientation against switching between portrait and landscape mode as the device is rotated).

 ## Building UxPlay on Microsoft Windows, using MSYS2 with the MinGW-64 compiler.